reinimax/messageboard/README.md

 - Classes will be integrated using PSR-4 standard and the Composer autoload module.
 - For validation, I will use [GUMP](https://github.com/Wixel/GUMP)

+## REST
+- So, I came to the question of how to implement the PUT and DELETE requests
+- There seem to be two main options here (I refer to [this post](https://stackoverflow.com/questions/12085619/php-rest-put-delete-options)):
+  - Send an XMLHttpRequest via JavaScript.
+  - Make a hidden form that submits the real method via POST and check for it in the controller.
+I decided to go this way for now.
+It should work well with PUT because only ever a single post can be updated at a time.
+DELETE may become problematic because I'm adding a lot of hidden forms.
+Maybe I will change something there in the future.
+  - A third option would be to make this a proper standalone REST API and separate it completely from the frontend.
+Well, this may be a project for another time.

 ## Possible extensions
 - Send a newly registered user a welcome mail
 - Forgot password option in login